Shopify/hydrogen/CONTRIBUTING.md

 For most contributions, this should be enough information to work off of.
 However, if you want to change the structure and layout of the docs, then [please read the complete documentation (available only to Shopify employees) on this process here](https://shopify.dev/internal/development/ui-reference-docs/).

+## Running CI Checks Locally

+Every PR must pass certain CI checks in order to be merged; you can run these checks locally yourself by running `yarn ci:checks` from the root of the repo.

 ## Package Exports Notes:

-- Until ESLint can resolve package.exports, we added `storefront-kit` to `.eslintrc.js`->`node/no-missing-import.allowModules`
+- Until ESLint can resolve package.exports, we added `hydrogen-react` to `.eslintrc.js`->`node/no-missing-import.allowModules`

 ## Updating the Storefront API version